lextm/blog/_posts/2020/2020-8-19-the-end-of-monodevelop.md

 ## The Value of MonoDevelop for Microsoft

 Most Microsoft developers are on Windows without a doubt.
-And recently via VSCode and VS for Mac, Microsoft has been able to reach developer communities on macOS and Linux.
+And recently via VS Code and VS for Mac, Microsoft has been able to reach developer communities on macOS and Linux.
 But one fact we must consider is that Linux desktop market share is rather small (<1% by certain stats), so VS for Linux has been requested but never fulfilled.
 Therefore, there is no obvious ROI for Microsoft to keep investing in MonoDevelop for Linux, and we saw more and more issues in the past few years,

 1. No more binary package of MonoDevelop for various Linux distributions.
 1. Many issues to compile the latest code base on Linux.